emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 # Rule 7: Rule {-}

-# Rule 8: Rule {What is your back-up scheme?}
+# Rule 8: Rule {Have a systematic backup scheme}

+Every storage medium can fail, and every failure can result in loss of data.
-Researchers should consider the safety of their data and ensure that it is backed up at all stages of the research process.
+Researchers should therefore ensure that data is backed up at all stages of the research process.
 Data stored on local computers or institutional servers during the collection and analysis phase should be backed up to other locations and formats to protect against data loss.
 No backup